adobe-fonts/cjk-radicals/README.md

 ## Getting Involved

-For any suggestions for changes, please create an issue here in GitHub for consideration.
+For any suggestions for changes, please [create a new issue](https://github.com/adobe-fonts/cjk-radicals/issues) for consideration.